 Please note that the start date of TSY & TSM classes has been postponed until further notice due to COVID-19.
 Please keep scrolling to learn more so you can join us when classes resume.
 Be well and do check back soon!

-*Start date TBD*
+*Start dates & times TBD*

 Yoga is supposed to be calming, right?
 Well, for survivors of trauma, the typical yoga class can be anything but.
 If you’ve ever been in a yoga class and found yourself overwhelmed—by the music, the number of people in the room, the changing lighting, the instructor moving around the room and touching students (often without consent)—you’re not alone.

 Trauma-sensitive yoga was created because trauma survivors so often report feeling overwhelmed in typical yoga classes.
 In TSY, there is none of the above.
 The instructor stays at the front of the room and demonstrates each posture, giving plenty of modifications for all ability levels.
 She encourages you to decide when to take breaks or skip postures, and never (and we mean that literally, as in never) touches you.
 Don’t get us wrong—regular yoga classes can be wonderful, but they’re often not the best fit for someone in the midst of trauma recovery.
 When you take a TSY class with Monique, you can be assured that your boundaries will be respected.
 You won’t be cramped, since there is a max of eight students in every TSY class.
 You won’t be pressured to close your eyes or change your breathing.
 You won’t be singled out in front of the class if you’re struggling with a posture or just having a low energy day.
 Heck, you won’t even have to take your socks off if you don’t want to.
 Also, you’ll never be touched.
 Did we mention there is no touching?
 Seriously, there isn’t.